fastruby/rails-template/.github/ISSUE_TEMPLATE/bug_report.md

 **Version, Branch, or Commit:**

-Inform what version, branch, commit of Skunk you are using.
+Inform what version, branch, commit of the project you are using.

 **Expected behavior:**